Texas Estate Planning Law Firm

 Special Needs Estate Planning focuses on providing for the special needs of our loved ones with disabilities when we are no longer there to organize and advocate on their behalf.
 Parents of children with special needs must make careful estate planning choices to coordinate all of the legal, financial, and special care needs of their children – both now and in the future.

-Learn more about Texas Special Needs.
+Learn more about our Texas Special Needs practice area.

 There are many challenges involved when it comes to planning for your blended family.
 Important matters to consider include disinheriting your ex-spouse, protecting your own children, providing for your new spouse, and minimizing your estate taxes.

 Find out how we can help you protect your blended family.

 Asset Protection Planning

 Asset protection planning involves making prudent decisions today to protect yourself, your business, and your hard-earned assets from loss due to lawsuits, creditors or bankruptcies.